-- Two, each worth 15%.
-You will have to use STATA software package. - Your answers to the problem sets should be typed and in electronic version, preferably in PDF format. - Problem set #1 will be handed out on Monday, Sep.
-30 and is due on Friday, October 11th. - Problem set 2 will be handed out on Monday, November 25 and is due on Thursday, December 5th. - Late assignments will not be accepted and will receive a grade of zero.
+- Two, each worth 20%.
+You will have to use STATA software package. - Your answers to the problem sets should be typed and in electronic version, preferably in PDF format. - Due dates of the problem set are described in the syllabus. - Late assignments will not be accepted and will receive a grade of zero.